rahulsingh9878/Chatting-react-native-socket.io/README.md

 # Chatting-react-native-socket.io
-Chatting native app using Socket.io
+Chatting native *expo* app  using Socket.io

 To run this app things you need in your system are -